elliotkillick/elliotkillick.com/content/living-off-the-land-with-cmdl32-reverse-engineering-a-downloader-baked-into-windows/index.md

 +++
-title="Living Off the Land with Cmdl32: Technical Analysis of a Downloader Baked into Windows" description="How you could have found it yourself and how it went undetected for over a decade..." date=2023-06-29 aliases = ["cmdl32-lolbin-technical-analysis", "1"] [taxonomies] categories = ["reverse engineering", "living off the land", "security"] tags = ["windows", "technical"]
+title="Living Off the Land with Cmdl32: Reverse Engineering a Downloader Baked into Windows" description="How you could have found it yourself and how it went undetected for over a decade..." date=2023-06-29 aliases = ["cmdl32-lolbin-technical-analysis", "1"] [taxonomies] categories = ["reverse engineering", "security"] tags = ["windows", "living off the land", "technical"]

 [extra]
 cover_image="cover.png"